markusressel/zfs-inplace-rebalancing/README.md

 Although the `--passes` parameter can be used to limit the maximum amount of rebalance passes per file, it is only meant to speedup aborted runs.
 Individual files will **not be process multiple times automatically**.
 To reach multiple passes you have to run the script on the same target directory multiple times.

+# Contributing

+GitHub is for social coding: if you want to write code, I encourage contributions through pull requests from forks of this repository.
+Create GitHub tickets for bugs and new features and comment on the ones that you are interested in.

 ## Attributions

 This script was inspired by [zfs-balancer](https://github.com/programster/zfs-balancer).